 - Add roasted, peeled, eggplant to food processor

-- Add olive oil, garlic, salt, and pepper
+- Add olive oil, lemon juice, garlic, salt, and pepper

 To serve, grab your favorite plate and schmear it on…just like the pros!

 - lemon juice